 Big in Sweden

-Coming July 2024 from Mariner Books
+Out now from Mariner Books

 A charming, wise, and laugh-out-loud funny novel following an American woman competing on a Swedish reality show in an attempt to discover her roots.